Aleksander Rajčević

 Aleksander Rajčević (born 17 November 1986) is a Slovenian footballer who plays as a defender for Italian club Kras Repen.

 In 2010, Rajčević was named in Slovenia's preliminary 30-man squad for the 2010 FIFA World Cup in South Africa, but failed to make it to the final 23.
+He was capped once by Slovenia, against Bosnia and Herzegovina in a friendly match in February 2013.